andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/more.md

 </div>
 ```

-In `reserve` function add the instruction to change the value of `doShowReservConfirmation` to `true` to reveal the strip when the reservation is placed:
+In the `reserve` function, add an instruction to change the value of `doShowReservConfirmation` to `true` to reveal the strip when the reservation is placed:

 ```js
 reserve () {